-In the Desire-Invention Model, rather than stress alerting me to a problem, I now see stress as my body‘s way of telling me there is a message for me.
+In the Desire-Innovation Model, rather than stress alerting me to a problem, I now see stress as my body‘s way of telling me there is a message for me.
 I am not suggesting people should deny the stress on the landscape.
 In fact it is the exact opposite.
 I actively embrace the stress in my system and use it to invent or design what really matters to me.
 It allows my Connected Brain to drive my behavior.

 The First Step is Awareness

 Because we are inadvertently swimming in problem-solution thinking, I invite you to start by simply growing your awareness of when you engage it.
 There is no need to change anything.
 Just notice.